Series Review: Is this series worth your time? Does it get better as the novels progress? Or does it get worse? Find out below:

 **I DNF’d this title at the 35% mark (Start of Chapter 10)**

 For one thing, despite how great they were as friends, their sexual chemistry was lacking.
-Yes, this story is more of a slow burn since they have been great friends for years, but I was missing that tension to keep me hooked.
+Yes, this story is more of a slow burn since they have been great friends for years and don’t necessarily have those unrequited feelings lurking beneath the surface like we often do in these stories; but I was missing that tension to keep me hooked and invested in seeing the conclusion of their story.
+And then suddenly the jealousy comes about and I wasn’t entirely sure why.

 Aaron as a character was a little all over the place.
-He just seemed to go from one extreme to another and I didn’t find him entirely likeable (which is weird because I’m sure I liked him in the first book in the series).
+He just seemed to go from one extreme to another and I didn’t find him entirely likeable (which is weird because I’m pretty sure I liked him in the first book in the series…).

-But the main reason I stopped reading was the pacing of the novel.
-There is far too much dialogue about non-essential things so it just felt like it dragged.
+But the main reason I stopped reading was simply the pacing of the novel.
+There is far too much dialogue about non-essential things so it just felt like it dragged and took too long to get to the meat of the story.

 My Rating: DNF